A Spoonful of Sugar

 To cut the fabric for the cover, lay out the fabric and place the coat hanger on top.
 Cut around the coat hanger as shown in the photo.
 Leave 1/4 inch seam allowance on the sides and top of the cover, and leave 2 inches along the bottom of the cover.
 Cut two for the front and back of the cover.

 Pin the front and back of the cover together with right sides facing.
-Stitch together along the ends and angled sides of the cover, using a 1/4 inch seam allowance.
+Stitch together along the sides and angled sides of the cover, using a 1/4 inch seam allowance.
+Leave the top of the cover and the bottom of the cover open.
 Overlock the edges.

 Turn the cover out the right way and press.
 Turn under 1/4 inch along the top opening, and press.
 Pin the trim along the bottom (open) edge as shown.
 Stitch in place.
 Press the trim so that it sits flat.